scp-fs2open/fs2open.github.com/Readme.md

 * `MSVC_SIMD_INSTRUCTIONS`: The instruction set the executables will be optimized for.

 ### Generating an installation package
-CMake can automaticall generate installation packages of the project.
+CMake can automatically generate installation packages of the project.
 To do this you will just need to run the `package` target of the build system and the package will be placed inside your build directory.
 On Windows you will have to install [NSIS](http://nsis.sourceforge.net/Main_Page) to use this.